Iranian Enlightenment: Post-constitutional developments in Iran

 The constitutional movement was formed during the reign of Mozaffar ad-Din Shah and included various strata of the people, businessmen, clerics, peasants and politicians.
 With the signing of the 1906 constitution by Mozaffar ad-Din Shah, relative freedom of expression was established in Iran.
 Parliamentary elections were held and the first Majlis began to function.
 Newspapers and books were published with less censorship, and thinkers no longer saw their lives in danger.
 With the establishment of the first legislature and the adoption of the constitution, a new round of strife broke out between the proponents of the ancient tradition and the broad front of modernists.
 In fact, with the victory of the constitutionalist movement, the traditional system was disrupted and the presence of modern concepts was transferred from the realm of thought to the social and political realities of Iran.

-The formation of the Majlis was a great change not only in Iran, but also in the Middle East.
-This was the first time that power was divided among different people from different classes in the Middle East.
+The formation of the Majlis was a great change not only in Iran, but also in West Asia.
+This was the first time that power was divided among different people from different classes in the region.
 According to Iranian historian Mohammad Amini, the 1906 constitution was recognized in its time as a secular constitution.